Volunteer at St. Joseph Health

 St. Joseph Health volunteers are an integral part of our health care ministry.
 Our volunteer program provides exciting and rewarding opportunities for caring people to provide help and comfort to patients, families and team members.

-We have a wide range of programs and assignments available in many departments, including day surgery, emergency, critical care, nursing floors, cancer center, skilled nursing and rehab, and our information desks.
+We have a wide range of programs and assignments available in many departments, including day surgery, emergency rooms, critical care, nursing floors, rehab, and our information desks.

 Already a St. Joseph Health volunteer?